steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         Notes
             DepthBuffer files are modified in-place in the store/user.
 Mesh files are created in the working folder.

-    The Python Environment tools throw if an environment variable is not found.

     Upgrades
         Convert TypeScript compiler output to ES5 modules?
-        AspNET Core
+        AspNET Core 2.1
         Upgrade Three.js.

+    The Python Environment tools throw if an environment variable is not found.
+        Should there be defaults such as for Builder?

     UI
         Add UI progress indicator for mesh generation.